caarlosdiaz/WordCounter/README.md

 ## Overview
 This project implements a **Word Counter API** in **.NET 9 (C#)**, designed as a preparation for a technical interview.

-While the problem statement was very simple:
+While the problem statement was simple:

 > *"Given a text file, count the occurrence of each unique word in the file."*